What Does a Flagged Email Mean? A Simple Guide

 Flagging every email defeats the purpose.
 Be selective.
 Reserve flags for your true priorities.
 Regularly review your flagged emails—I recommend a weekly sweep—to ensure they still require action.
 Remove flags from completed tasks or anything that’s no longer relevant.
 This keeps your flagged email list lean and effective.
 Think of it like weeding a garden—regular maintenance keeps things thriving.

-Use Reminders for Timely Follow-Ups
+Set Reminders for Important Follow-Ups

 Flagging an email is the first step.
 The next is ensuring you actually follow up.
 Use your email platform's reminder feature to prompt action on flagged emails.
 Set reminders for specific dates or times, so nothing slips through the cracks.
 This is especially helpful for time-sensitive messages or those requiring follow-up actions.